 Not long before her death in 1980, Barbara Pym gave some thought to the proper disposition of her remains - her literary remains, that is, which were then occupying a large cardboard box in her bedroom.
-Eventually she gave all of her manuscripts, notebooks and papers to the Bodleian Library in Oxford, a most suitable (her favorite adjective) choice given the importance of Oxford in her life and her fiction.
-It is from that treasure trove of manuscripts that the present collection of some of her earliest work is drawn.
+Eventually she gave all of her manuscripts, notebooks and papers to the Bodleian Library in Oxford, a most suitable (her favorite adjective) choice given professional and economic opportunity.
+Dickinson commented critically on the American Civil War, religion and marriage.